evont/image-slice-loader/README.md

 # image-slice-loader

-A Webpack loader to cut image slices from long image to generate css background.
+Tool that cut image slices from long image.

 ---